dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/docs/operations.md

 ### GET https://functionURL/api/scores/:scoreId
 #### Description
-Gets the specific details of a specific score.
+Gets the specific details of a specific score (i.e. the entire Score object).
+You need to pass the _id of the Score in the GET request.
 #### Sample HTTP response
 ```javascript
 {